PlateJoy Health Medical Group of California, P.C., and PlateJoy Health Medical Group, P.A.

 The electronic communication systems we use will incorporate network and software security protocols to protect the confidentiality of patient identification and imaging data and will include measures to safeguard the data and to ensure its integrity against intentional or unintentional corruption.

-In rare events, a lack of access to complete medical records may result in adverse drug interactions or allergic reactions or other judgment errors.
+- In rare events, a lack of access to complete medical records may result in delays.

-E-mails and phone messages will be responded to during business hours Monday through Friday, 9:00AM - 5:00PM Pacific Time within 2 business days.
+- E-mails and phone messages to PlateJoy will be responded to during business hours Monday through Friday, 9:00AM - 5:00PM Pacific Time within 2 business days.

-Our providers are an addition to, and not a replacement for, your primary care physician.
-Responsibility for your overall medical care should remain with your local primary care doctor, if you have one, and we strongly encourage you to locate one if you do not.
+- Our Providers are an addition to, and not a replacement for, your primary care physician.
+Responsibility for your overall medical care and general medical services is with your local primary care doctor, if you have one, and we strongly encourage you to locate one if you do not.
+You will need to provide us with the name and contact information of your primary care physician in order for us to provide services to you.

 By checking the box associated with "Informed Consent", you acknowledge that you understand and agree with the following:

-I hereby consent to receiving PlateJoy’s services via telehealth technologies.
-I understand that PlateJoy and its providers offer telehealth-based medical services, but that these services do not replace the relationship between me and my primary care doctor.
-I also understand it is up to the PlateJoy provider to determine whether or not my specific clinical needs are appropriate for a telehealth encounter.
+- I hereby consent to receiving PlateJoy’s services via telehealth technologies.
+I understand that PlateJoy and its Providers offer telehealth-based ancillary medical services, but that these services do not replace the relationship between me and my primary care doctor.
+I also understand it is up to the PlateJoy Provider to determine whether or not my specific clinical needs are appropriate for a telehealth encounter or for entry into the medical nutrition therapy program.

-I understand there is a risk of technical failures during the telehealth encounter beyond the control of PlateJoy.
-I agree to hold harmless PlateJoy for delays in evaluation or for information lost due to such technical failures.
+- I understand there is a risk of technical failures during the telehealth encounter beyond the control of PlateJoy.
+I agree to hold PlateJoy and its employees, Providers and agents harmless for delays in evaluation or for information lost due to such technical failures.

-I understand that I have the right to withhold or withdraw my consent to the use of telehealth in the course of my care at any time, without affecting my right to future care or treatment.
+- I understand that I have the right to withhold or withdraw my consent to the use of telehealth in the course of my care at any time, without affecting my right to future care or treatment.
 I understand that I may suspend or terminate use of the telehealth services at any time for any reason or for no reason.
-I understand that if I am experiencing a medical emergency, that I will be directed to dial 9-1-1 immediately and that the PlateJoy providers are not able to connect me directly to any local emergency services.
+I understand that if I am experiencing a medical emergency, that I will be directed to dial 9-1-1 immediately and that the PlateJoy Providers are not able to provide any medical treatment or to connect me directly to any local emergency services.

-I understand that my healthcare information may be shared with other individuals for scheduling and billing purposes.
-Persons may be present during the consultation other than the PlateJoy provider in order to operate the telehealth technologies.
-I further understand that I will be informed of their presence in the consultation and thus will have the right to request the following: (1) omit specific details of my medical history/examination that are personally sensitive to me; (2) ask non-medical personnel to leave the telehealth examination; and/or (3) terminate the consultation at any time.
+- I understand that my healthcare information may be shared with other individuals for scheduling and billing purposes.
+Persons may be present during the consultation other than the PlateJoy Provider in order to operate the telehealth technologies.
+I further understand that I will be informed of their presence in the consultation and thus will have the right to request the following: (1) omit specific details of my medical history or examination that are personally sensitive to me; (2) ask non-medical personnel to leave the telehealth examination; and/or (3) terminate the consultation at any time.

 Additional State-Specific Consents